kedube/EcoNet/README.md

 TODO:

-All the tiles work excep fan mode.
-Fix that is the first order of business.
-After that, modify the connect app so that it discovers thermostats, water heaters, and tankless water heaters.
+Modify the connect app so that it discovers thermostats, water heaters, and tankless water heaters.
 Right now you have to install a version of the app for both water heaters, and thermostats.